Airplane Lights: What Each Light Does (Red/Green, Strobe, Beacon)

 Logo lights are lights mounted on the horizontal stabilizer of an aircraft and point upward toward the vertical stabilizer, illuminating the airline’s logo.
 On older aircraft, they are sometimes located on the wingtips, pointing backward.

-These lights are not a legal requirement and were initially introduced as a marketing topic for aircraft manufacturers but have since proved useful.
+These lights are not a legal requirement and were initially introduced as a marketing tactic for aircraft manufacturers but have since proved useful.

 These lights aid others in visually identifying an aircraft at night, increasing aircraft visibility in the air.